 IDEA-OSG 1 [Astroscale]

 IDEA OSG 1 is a microsatellite developed by Astroscale, that will collect key information characterizing small-size debris from 100 µm or larger in LEO’s most congested areas.
-The objective is to contribute to the global effort of cataloguing small-size orbital debris and to improve future manned and un-manned space missions’ safety.
+The objective is to contribute to the global effort of cataloguing small-size orbital debris and to improve future crewed and uncrewed space missions’ safety.